 In his short period at the Buffalos he would confirm both reputations.

-Cherrad showed gusts of his talent with a nice goal in his debut against RAEC Mons but also showed his dark side: against Lierse he sees red after a nasty kick to Jonas De Roeck and back in the dressing room he kicks in a door.
+Cherrad showed gusts of his talent with a nice goal in his debut against RAEC Mons but also showed his dark side: against Lierse he sees red after a nasty foul on Jonas De Roeck and back in the dressing room where he kicks in a door.